-To improve farmers’ and small and medium sized businesses’ position in the food supply chain, on 12 April 2018 the European Commission proposed new legislation on unfair trading practices.
+To improve farmers’ and small and medium sized businesses’ position in the food supply chain, on 19 December 2018 the European Commission and Council reached political agreement on the proposed new legislation on unfair trading practices.

 Commissioner Phil Hogan explains the need for EU level action to tackle unfair trading practices.